 - At Asfordby Hill we teach history in E.Y.F.S. as an integral part of the topic work covered during the year.
-We relate the historical aspects of the children's work to the objectives set out in 'Development Matters' and Early Learning Goals, which underpin the curriculum planning for children aged three to five.
-History makes a significant contribution to the objective in the ELGs of People and their Communities. - As the children move into Key Stage 1 they will build on their earlier work.
+We relate the historical aspects of the children's lives now and then, making links and noticing changes which underpin the curriculum planning for children aged three to five.
+History makes a significant contribution to the objective in the ELGs of natural world; past and present; and people and communities. - As the children move into Key Stage 1 they will build on their earlier work.
 Teaching and learning will focus on developing an awareness of the past, using common words and phrases relating to the passing of time.
 They will develop their knowledge of where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They will use a wide vocabulary of everyday historical terms.
 They will ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They will develop their understanding of some of the ways in which we find out about the past and identify different ways in which it is represented.
 They will learn about people, events and changes outlined in the long-term planning, and will be often introduced to historical periods that they will study more fully at key stages 2 and 3. - At Key Stage 2 teaching and learning will be extended through a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They will note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They will regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance and will construct informed responses that involve thoughtful selection and organisation of relevant historical information.
 They will develop an understanding of how our knowledge of the past is constructed from a range of sources.
 They will learn about British, local and world history outlined in the long-term planning, and will have opportunities to focus on in-depth studies to help understand both the long arc of development and the complexity of specific aspects of the content. - At all key stages, strong links will be made with other teaching areas of curriculum subjects, wherever possible. - History will become a stimulus and a springboard for the development of oracy, writing and reading and for the development of thinking and reasoning skills. - On every appropriate occasion, teachers will use first-hand experience, visits, visitors, artefacts and the local and wider environment to engage children's interest and imagination.

 History at Asfordby Hill is taught termly (one topic per term) throughout the year, so that children can achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each blocked topic and consideration has been given to ensure progression across topics throughout each year group across the school.
 At the beginning of each topic, children are able to convey what they know already as well as what they would like to find out.
 This informs the programme of study and also ensures that lessons are relevant and take account of children's different starting points.

-Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school's commitment to inclusion.
+Consideration is given to how learners will be supported in line with the school's commitment to inclusion.